-The trigger event is the type of statement that activates the trigger.
+The trigger event is the type of DML statement that activates the trigger.
 When a statement of this type is performed on the table, the database server executes the SQL statements that make up the triggered action.
-The trigger event can be an INSERT, SELECT, DELETE, or UPDATE statement.
-When you define an UPDATE or SELECT trigger event, you can name one or more columns in the table to activate the trigger.
-If you do not name any columns, then an update or SELECT of any column in the table activates the trigger.
-You can create only one INSERT and one DELETE trigger per table, but you can create multiple UPDATE or SELECT triggers as long as the triggering columns are mutually exclusive.
+For tables, the trigger event can be an INSERT, SELECT, DELETE, or UPDATE statement.
+For UPDATE or SELECT trigger event, you can specify one or more columns in the table to activate the trigger.
+If you do not specify any columns, then an UPDATE or SELECT of any column in the table activates the trigger.
+You can define multiple INSERT, DELETE, UPDATE and SELECT triggers on the same table, and multiple INSERT, DELETE, and UPDATE triggers on the same view.

-You can only create a trigger on a table in the current database.
-Triggers cannot reference a remote table.
+You can only create a trigger on a table or view in the current database.
+Triggers cannot reference a remote table or view.

-In the following excerpt of a CREATE TRIGGER statement, the trigger event is defined as an update of the quantity column in the items table:
+In the following excerpt from a CREATE TRIGGER statement, the trigger event is defined as an update of the quantity column in the items table:

 '''

-CREATE TRIGGER upqty
+CREATE TRIGGER upaty

-UPDATE OF quantity ON items -- an UPDATE trigger event
+UPDATE OF quantity ON items

+-- an UPDATE trigger event

 '''

-This portion of the statement identifies the table on which you create the trigger.
-If the trigger event is an insert or delete, only the type of statement and the table name are required, as the following example shows:
+This portion of the statement identifies the table on which you define the trigger.
+If the trigger event is an insert or delete operation, only the type of statement and the table name are required, as the following example shows: